 Interpreting the place of infant baptism in the Church, Luther reminds his readers that baptism is performed for the sake of such faith in a Christian community proclaiming that faith: “We bring the child with the intent and hope that it may believe, and we pray God to grant it faith.
 But we do not baptize on this basis but solely on the command of God.
 Why?
 Because we know that God does not lie.”77 The bottom line is that what takes place in baptism—of infants and adults—is God’s own work and it is received in faith that “is a divine work in us which changes us and makes us to reborn anew of God.”78

 Luther’s theology of justification gives a rationale for a distribution of grace beyond the sacraments.
 Luther gives an example of this when addressing the concerns of grieving mothers with the painful question of what will happen to children who die prematurely and without baptism.
-At the time of high infant mortality, this is hardly a theoretical question.
-Emergency baptisms are common, often performed by a midwife.
-If a child dies before baptism, parents fear for her salvation.
-Luther is quite compassionate in his communication.
+At a time of high infant mortality, this was hardly a theoretical question.
+Emergency baptisms were common, often performed by a midwife.
+If a child died before baptism, parents feared for its salvation.
+Luther was quite compassionate in his communication.
 Emphasizing God’s grace, and underscoring the power of sacraments in general—regardless of who performs them—Luther imagines God’s grace in full spectrum.
 He names the mothers’ tears and prayers as having the effect of the sacrament because: “The immeasurable does more than we either ask or conceive.”80 Our prayers are pleasing to God.

 In a powerful faith statement, Luther applies his doctrine of grace: “Therefore, we should present such cases [unbaptized infants] to God and console ourselves that God assured you hearing our unspoken longings and has done everything better than we have been able to put into words.
 In sum, take special care to be a true Christian and thus to pray in proper faith to God and learn from your heart whether in this or any other distress.
 Then do not be sorry and do not worry, either for your child or for yourself.
 Know that your prayer is pleasing and that God will do everything much better than you can grasp or desire.”81